Get a Free Business Valuation

 Yes, charitable contributions may offset tax on a business sale.
 For example, a Charitable Remainder Trust (CRT) is a tax-free option that allows you to sell assets without attracting capital gains tax under certain conditions.

 You may or may not have to pay taxes immediately after a business sale, depending on the payment terms.
-If cash is involved at closing, you pay taxes in the year the transaction closes.
+If cash is involved at closing, you report the capital gain and pay taxes on it in the year that the transaction closes and you receive the payment.

 You may defer business sale tax if the situation allows, such as when you receive part of the payment at least one year after the transaction closes.